Niwalker MM18JR 10000lm In-depth review, Pros and Cons

 SOS/Beacon | yes |

-Modes on a flashlight refer to different output settings or levels of brightness that can be selected to suit different needs and preferences.
-Strobe mode on MM18JR flashlight produces a rapid, repeated flashing of light.
-It can be used for signaling purposes, self-defense, or attracting attention in emergency situations.
-SOS mode of the MM18JR produces a specific sequence of long and short flashes to signal distress or emergency situations.
-It is commonly used in outdoor adventures or survival scenarios.
+A flashlight's modes are different output settings or brightness levels.
+They can be chosen to meet different needs and preferences.
+You can use Strobe for signaling purposes.
+It can also be used for self-defense or to attract attention in emergency situations.
+The MM18JR's SOS mode produces a specific sequence of long and short flashes.
+It signals distress or emergency.

 Features